freedomofpress/securedrop-client/app/architecture.md

 #### Fetch Status Lifecycle

-Items progress through fetch states to allow for resumability and retries:
+Items progress through fetch states to allow for resumability and retries.
+The worker will automatically retry failed downloads or decryptions until the item is either `Complete` or fails repeatedly, entering `FailedTerminal` state.

 ```mermaid
 stateDiagram-v2